Language selection

 Anonymous feedback can be provided by phone or by mail.

 When submitting feedback on the Accessibility Plan, the implementation of the Accessibility Plan or any barriers you may have experienced while dealing with FINTRAC, please describe your experiences and how they affected you, and any recommendations you may have for how barriers can be removed.
-Also, include your contact information so that we may acknowledge receipt of your feedback, and contact you to gain a greater understanding of your comments.

 Privacy statement